FOI General Information

 What can I do if I am unhappy with a decision on my request?

 Do I need to make an FOI request to get information from DECLG?

 Bodies under the aegis of DECLG which are subject to the FOI Act

-Freedom of Information (FOI) Acts 1997 - 2003, give 3 legal rights to those seeking access to information held by public bodies covered by the Act
+The Freedom of Information (FOI) Acts 2014, gives three legal rights to those seeking access to information held by public bodies covered by the Act

 - the right of access to official records created after 21 April 1998 which are held by Government Departments or other public bodies subject to the Act;